 The creative industries are one of the fastest growing sectors in the UK.
-It is predicted that there will be one million new jobs in the sector within the next five years (www.Gov.uk/creative industries).
-Careers include: Graphic Design and Communication, Advertising and Brand Development, Architecture, Illustration, Animation, 3D Animation and Gaming Design, Cinematography, Printmaking, Art Conservation, Gallery Curation, Post production, Film Production, Camera work and Direction, Prop Development and Set Design, Special FX development, Book Illustration, Teaching, Art Direction, Events Planning and Management and many other roles requiring creativity.
-The late Steve Jobs, of Apple fame, was renowned for only employing graduates with a Visual Arts Degree, believing that they had the requisite imagination and creative problem-solving skills necessary for this cutting edge industry.
+There is predicted to be one million new jobs in the sector within the next five years (www.Gov.uk/creative industries) Careers include: Architect, Illustrator, animator, Story Board illustrator, Printmaker, Art Conservation, Gallery Curator, Cartoonist, Film Maker, Special effects maker, Book Illustrator, Museum Curator, Teacher, Art Director, Commercial Artist.
+Graphic Design and Communication, Advertising and Brand Development, 3D Animation and Gaming Design, Cinematography, Art Conservation, Gallery Curation, Post production, Film Production, Camera work and Direction, Prop Development and Set Design, Special FX development, Book Illustration, Art Direction, Events Planning and Management and many other roles requiring creativity.
+The late Steve Jobs, of Apple fame, was renowned for only employing graduates with a Visual Arts Degree, believing that they had the requisite imagination and creative problem-solving skills necessary for cutting edge industry.
 There is a huge plethora of jobs in the visual Arts industry.

-You will have an opportunity to extend your experiences of work first hand by taking part in a number of visits to galleries and events.
-The course is anchored at the start of the Autumn term with a trip to Tate Britain and Modern, followed by a 'bonding' Greek meal on the South Bank.
+You will have an opportunity to extend your experiences of work first-hand by taking part in a number of visits to galleries and events.
+The course is anchored at the start of the autumn term with a trip to Tate Britain and Modern, followed by a 'bonding' Greek meal on the South Bank.
 (Approximate cost £40.00).
-A highlight of the course is a 4 day spring trip to Florence.
-This acts as a catalyst for the Understanding of the history of European Art, Culture and Design, this acts as a spring board for student project work.
+A highlight of the course is a 4-day spring trip to Florence.
+This acts as a catalyst for the Understanding of the history of European Art, and as a springboard to students' own projects.
 The cost of this trip is approximately £740.